Additional reporting by Anisa Williams

 Arlotta Food Studio

-The Arlotta family grows their olives on a small farm in California using traditional Italian methods.
-Customers can’t get enough of their organic olive oils and barrel-aged balsamic, the perfect complement to many items found at the market.
+The Arlotta family grows its olives on a small farm in California using traditional Italian methods.
+Customers can’t get enough of the organic olive oils and barrel-aged balsamic, the perfect complement to many items found at the market.

 La Trafila Pasta

 Owners Jiselle and Luigi Speranza are culinary geniuses with impressive resumés.
-Together, they have become a leading producer of fresh pasta for homes and restaurants, using ingredients imported from Italy in their handcrafted pasta, stuffed gnocchi, sauces, tiramisu, and cannoli.
+Together, they have become a leading producer of fresh pasta for homes and restaurants, using ingredients imported from Italy in their handcrafted pasta, stuffed gnocchi, sauces, and tiramisu.
+They are all about “the art of flour.”

 Corner of Main & Spring St, Ossining